-GLD contains a comprehensive, searchable database of help topics.
+GLD contains a comprehensive, searchable user manual full of help topics.
 Access this feature from the Design Studio Help menu.
 Through the Help menu it is also possible to access the latest web resources and updates.
 If these resources do not answer your question, please contact your vendor for support.